Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Romantic comedies have become a beloved film genre (and guilty pleasure) for many moviegoers.
 Even the best rom-coms are full of clichés, and many poke fun at just how frequently they re-occur.
-Let's take a look at the top 10 romantic romantic comedy movie clichés.
+Let's take a look at the top 10 romantic comedy movie clichés.

 1. The Epic Movie Makeover

 Cliché: Some of the biggest romantic comedies always have the epic movie makeover, where the seemingly "ugly duckling" transforms into a beautiful swan.
-Usually it always happens to an obviously attractive guy/girl, who's looks are played down until they get a magical makeover that suddenly brings their beauty to light.
+Usually, it always happens to an obviously attractive guy/girl, whose looks are played down until they get a magical makeover that suddenly brings their beauty to light.
 This usually involves simply removing glasses and taking their hair out of a ponytail (because women can't possibly look good with either style), making this cliché one of the biggest and most recurring tropes of rom-coms.

 Popular in: She's All That, Working Girl, Clueless, Miss Congeniality, Love Potion No.9, Never Been Kissed, A Cinderella Story